subhankardas15071992-cloud/Nebula-De-Esser/README.md

 ## ⚠️ Cakewalk NXT / Cakewalk Sonar / N-Track Studio — Not Supported

 **This plugin will not work in Cakewalk NXT or Cakewalk Sonar and N-Track Studio.
-This is a known, confirmed incompatibility and will not be fixed.**
+This is a known, confirmed incompatibility.**

-Cakewalk and N-Track are not optimized for lock-free plugins, they are still stuck in dated variable block based processing, this plugin requires either lock free or at least constant block size, power-of-two buffers to operate.

-This is a Cakewalk and N-Track problem, not a plugin problem.

-If you are a Cakewalk or N-Track user looking for a free alternative, consider upgrading to one of these modern DAWs:

-- **[Tracktion Waveform Free](https://www.tracktion.com/products/waveform-free)** — fully featured, free forever
-- **[Reaper](https://www.reaper.fm/)** — 60-day free trial, very affordable license
-- **[Ardour](https://ardour.org/)** — open source, pay what you want
-- **[LMMS](https://lmms.io/)** — free and open source

-All of the above support CLAP and/or VST3 natively and work perfectly with this plugin.
+Fix for the same is currently under progress, and most likely will be released in version 2.4.0.

 ---